rsoeyadi/midas-booker/README.md

 # Practice Room Booking Automation

 This Python script project automates the process of booking practice rooms at the New England Conservatory.
-It allows you to schedule practice room bookings up to 4 days in advance.
+It allows you to schedule practice rooms on the newly opened day (it is meant to run at midnight, when the new day opens).
 The script runs on a schedule specified by the user, ensuring that you can book a room as soon as it becomes available.

 ## Features